Co-Sponsored by NYSMATA and NYSATA

-- The Adjudication Form with the student portion completely filled in, including the Statement of Artistic Intent on the back of the form, must accompany all submissions to the adjudication site or person.
+- Make sure you include the Adjudication Form with the student portion completely filled in, including the Statement of Artistic Intent on the back of the form, with your submitted work.

-- In the area of 16 mm film or video , one to three short works may be submitted (on VHS, mini-DV or DVD) that best represent your skills and aesthetic vision.
+- In the area of 16 mm film or video , one to three short works may be submitted (on mini-DV, DVD or via email link to the applicants work on youtube or vimeo with any necessary passwords) that best represent your skills and aesthetic vision.
 The work must be clearly identified in terms of your role in the creation of the work.
 If you created the work with several students, you must clearly state what work you did on the film or video.

 - In the area of digital photography, students will engage in computer editing .
 Some darkroom experience is desired by not required.
-Your portfolio should include at least ten, but not more than twelve, individual photographs or slides.
+Your portfolio should include at least ten, but not more than twelve, individual photographs.
+Students may submit their work electronically via disk or flash drive (JPEG files are preferred).
+Please note flash drives and disks will not be returned to students.

 - In the area of computer animation and intermedia , students should submit animations and computer based creative work.
-This include web site design, game design, drawings, paintings and/or graphic works created on computers and hybrid orks involving some computer baed component.
-Your portfolio should include at least five, but not more than fifteen, examples of works on disk, DVD, VHS, slide, photocopy, or paper print.
+This include web site design, game design, drawings, paintings and/or graphic works created on computers and hybrid works involving some computer based component.
+Your portfolio should include at least five, but not more than fifteen, examples of works on disk, DVD, photocopy, or paper print.

 Send sample(s) of your work to: